beyond-all-reason/tachyon/src/schema/matchmaking/README.md

 The matchmaking cycle works as follows:

 1. Clients should first retrieve a list of all the available queues from the server using [list](#list).
 2. Clients should then queue for one or more of these queues by sending an array of the queue ids in a [queue](#queue) request.
+Before joining the queue, the client needs to download all required assets to make sure that `ready` can be send instantly.
 3. The server can send periodic updates about the status of the search as a [queueUpdate](#queueupdate) event.
 4. When a match is found, the server should send a [found](#found) event along with the id of the queue of the found match.
 5. Clients can then ready up by sending a [ready](#ready) request.
 The number of readied players should be sent to clients via the [foundUpdate](#foundupdate) event.